CWZ123HHS/BRG_ISEA/README.md

 **Lab 3a-2 reflection:**

 HTTPS uses the SSL/TLS protocol to encrypt the data transmitted between a user's browser and the website's server.
 The digital certificate is issued by Let's Encrypt.

 My digital certificate is valid for 3 months; it can be renewed by running the Certbot program.

-Users will see security warning messages in their browsers when visiting the domain.
+If digital certificate has expired and not renewed, users will see security warning messages in their browsers when visiting the domain.

 ===========================================================================================